-Vacation pay, which may be accumulated up to a maximum of 240 hours or 30 days, is payable upon resignation, retirement or death.
+Vacation pay, which may be accumulated up to a maximum of 240 at year end hours or 30 days, is payable upon resignation, retirement or death.

+Sick leave can accumulate as many hours as the employee chooses.
 After 5 years of employment, 25% of accumulated sick leave up to a maximum of 720 hours is payable upon resignation or layoff.
 Upon retirement, or death, 100% of accumulated sick leave up to a maximum of 720 hours is payable.
+Separation of employment before 5 years forefeits any sick leave pay out.
 Payments are recognized as expenditures when paid.